Jsauce5p/DPAM/README.md

 `python run_dpam_docker.py --dataset test --input_dir example  --databases_dir databases --threads 32 --mode cl`

-`databases` is the directory uncompressed fromd databases.tar.gz from our lab server.
+`databases` is the directory uncompressed from databases.tar.gz from our lab server.

 ### Output
 The pipeline will generate log files for each step for debugging.